 Later On There’s a Bit of Live Music

-Pub Il Golosone (+39 0125 308747) has live music and Hotel California has a saloon bar and a ‘disco club’ with live bands performing every week.
-Lo Bistro (+39 0125 941066) has a twice-weekly disco and serves free pizza, while the West Road Bar (on the road towards Frachey) has karaoke.
+Pub Il Golosone (+39 0125 308747) has live music and Hotel California has a saloon bar with live bands performing occasionally.
+Lo Bistro (+39 0125 941066) has an occasional disco too, and serves free pizza and snacks after skiing each day.
+The alternatives is Herman’s Music Nights each Tuesday in Hotel Castor.
+Incidentally, the Castor also offers yoga and pilates classes.

 In Alagna, however, you’d better bring your own company.
 Otherwise you might get stuck with a bunch of bearded Scandinavian blokes singing Beatles songs round a guitar.

 Champoluc shops in the main square selling crafts and souvenirs, including the traditional sabots (hand-made wooden clogs), and figurines of shepherds and animals.
-There’s an outdoor ice-skating rink at nearby Bruson, and a climbing wall and snowshoe walks are on offer in the area.
+There are snowshoe walks are on offer in the area.

-Champoluc’s eco-adventure park is close to the bottom of Del Bosco piste coming back into town.
-It has routes through the woods, with ladders, bridges and ropes, and is open to everyone – including children over six years of age.
+Champoluc’s eco-adventure park is close to the bottom of Del Bosco piste coming back into town, and is open at Easter – weather permitting.
+It has routes through the woods with ladders, bridges and ropes, and is open to everyone – including children over six years of age.

 What Do You Think?